mbarker84/humane-web-manifesto/src/sections/01-manifesto.md

 ### Human-centred

 Our websites should be designed by and for humans.
 They should be kind, collaborative, and foster connections, not isolation.
-A humane web should contribute to a better future.
+A humane web should unite us, not divide us.
+It should help us to build a better future.